sterrettJD/Nicotine-Microbiome/README.md

 ## Diamond
 - Please cite http://dx.doi.org/10.1038/s41592-021-01101-x Nature Methods (2021)
-- tested diamond with `diamond blastx -q PRJNA548383/SRR9641933/SRR9641933_1.fastq -d database-building/uniprot-nicotine-db.dmnd -o test.tsv `
-  - Got a couple hundred hits

 ## Files/details

 1. `setup_scripts` contains scripts with code to install sra toolkit.
-I haven't tried these in script format (since I only needed to install it once), but I imagine I will need this code later if using fastq-dump on fiji.
+You don't have to run these as scripts (not sure if they work) - they're mostly a command history for setting up SRA toolkit in case I have to do it again and want an easy reference.
   - If having issues see the [documentation](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) or [config guidelines](https://github.com/ncbi/sra-tools/wiki/03.-Quick-Toolkit-Configuration).
   - Note for future John can try the following instead of `vdb-config -i`: